mmisw/mmiorr-docs/docs/gettingstarted.md

 * Copy the ontology's IRI to the clipboard, using the button with the clipboard icon.

-* View or download the ontology in chosen formats; just choose from the list.
+* View or download the ontology in chosen formats.

- * Ontology viewing formats are RDF/XML, N3, Turtle, and N Triples.
+  The formats are RDF/XML, JSON-LD, N3, Turtle, N-Triples, and RDF/JSON.

- * Ontology download formats are JSON-LD or RDF/JSON formats.
+  (The selection effect of either view or download varies across browsers.)

 * View list of versions of the ontology: click the "Versions" button.